volodia99/toprodimo/README.md

 options:
-  -h, --help            show this help message and exit -unit_length_au unit_length_au
+  -h, --help            show this help message and exit -unit_length_au UNIT_LENGTH_AU
                         required: code unit of length [au].
+  -unit_mass_msun UNIT_MASS_MSUN
-  -unit_mass_msun unit_mass_msun  required: code unit of mass [solMass].
+                        required: code unit of mass [solMass].
+  -internal_rho INTERNAL_RHO
+                        required: internal density of dust particles [g/cm3].
   -mask_inside MASK_INSIDE
                         mask the velocities inside given radius [inner edge unit]. put 0 for no masking. (default: 1.2).
   -from_pmdir, -from INIT_PRODIMO_MODEL_DIRECTORY
-                        location of the initialized prodimo model from which to extract ProDiMo.out.
+                        location of the initialized prodimo model from which to extract ProDiMo.out and *.in.
 Works only with -to_pmdir.
   -to_pmdir, -to PRODIMO_MODEL_DIRECTORY
                         location of the prodimo model on which the simulation model is then interpolated.
 Works only with -from_pmdir.
   -plot, -p             rough plotting procedure to check the validity of toprodimo results.
 ```

 2. By giving the output number `file_on` and the directory where to find the file corresponding file name, using `from_on` and `-dir`.